|1||Taldykorgan, Almaty Oblysy|

 |Good|| 30 US AQI||PM2.5|

-PM2.5 concentration in Almaty air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Almaty is currently 1.4 times the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 |Enjoy outdoor activities|

 Good 34 US AQI

 |Monday, Jun 27|

 Good 27 US AQI